Visa Chargeback Reason Code 10.1: Fraud

 Payment terminals that are compatible with EMV chip technology can detect counterfeit cards.
 The EMV liability shift places financial responsibility for counterfeit-related chargebacks on merchants who have not upgraded to payment terminals that are compliant with the EMV standard.

-This chargeback usually happens when a fraudster creates a counterfeit credit card, either by using a skimmer or by purchasing stolen card data on the dark web, and goes looking for a merchant who doesn’t use EMV-compatible payment terminals.
+This chargeback usually happens when a fraudster creates a counterfeit credit card and goes looking for a merchant who doesn’t use EMV-compatible payment terminals.
 As soon as the cardholder discovers the unauthorized charge, they are sure to dispute it.

 It’s also possible for friendly fraudsters to run their own EMV cards at non-compliant terminals and falsely claim fraud in order to get their money back.